 A fetal echocardiogram is a special type of ultrasound that creates images and videos of your unborn baby’s heart.

-Perinatal Diagnostic Center employs a specialist physician to provide and interpret fetal echocardiograms.
+Perinatal Diagnostic Center and Ultrasound employs a specialist physician to provide and interpret fetal echocardiograms.
 The physician looks for signs of congenital defects in the walls and valves of your baby’s heart and monitors their blood flow.

 In many cases, a standard fetal ultrasound shows enough information about your baby’s heart.
 However, Dr. Jadali may recommend a fetal echocardiogram if your ultrasound didn’t provide enough information or if it revealed an abnormal heartbeat.
 Other reasons you might need a fetal echocardiogram include: